Metrics SDK

 MetricReader is an SDK implementation object that provides the common configurable aspects of the OpenTelemetry Metrics SDK and determines the following capabilities:

-To construct a MetricReader when setting up an SDK, the caller SHOULD provide at least the following:
+To construct a MetricReader when setting up an SDK, at least the following SHOULD be provided:

 • The exporter to use, which is a MetricExporter instance.

 • The default output aggregation (optional), a function of instrument kind.
+This function SHOULD be obtained from the exporter.
 If not configured, the default aggregation SHOULD be used.

-• The default output temporality (optional), a function of instrument kind.
+• The output temporality (optional), a function of instrument kind.
+This function SHOULD be obtained from the exporter.
 If not configured, the Cumulative temporality SHOULD be used.

-• Status: Experimental - The default aggregation cardinality limit to use, a function of instrument kind.
+• The default aggregation cardinality limit (optional) to use, a function of instrument kind.
 If not configured, a default value of 2000 SHOULD be used.

-• Status: Experimental - The MetricFilter to apply to metrics and attributes during MetricReader#Collect.
+• Status: Development - The MetricFilter to apply to metrics and attributes during MetricReader#Collect.

 • Zero of more MetricProducers (optional) to collect metrics from in addition to metrics from the SDK.

-Status: Experimental - A MetricReader SHOULD provide the MetricFilter to the SDK or registered MetricProducer(s) when calling the Produce operation.
+Status: Development - A MetricReader SHOULD provide the MetricFilter to the SDK or registered MetricProducer(s) when calling the Produce operation.

 The MetricReader.Collect method allows general-purpose MetricExporter instances to explicitly initiate collection, commonly used with pull-based metrics collection.
 A common implementation of MetricReader, the periodic exporting MetricReader SHOULD be provided to be used typically with push-based metrics collection.